vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

+4. Download the project folder<br>
-4. Download the project folder
+Download the project folder from this repo.

 5. Open the folder and double-click a file.
 This will install all the python packages (first time only).
-Then it will start the app.
+Then it will auto open the myOfflineAi web app in your browser.
-The app will open in your browser.
+The terminal will also open.

 Mac:
-start-app.command
+Double-click start-app.command

 Windows:
-start-app.bat
+Double-click start-app.bat

-The app will open in your browser.
-The terminal will also open.

 5. Use the app
-Select the model that you downloaded from the dropdown in the top left.
+The name of the model you download will appear in the dropdown in the top left.
-Click the AI Assistant.
+Click on "AI Assistant"
 Type a mesage.
 If you downloaded the gemma3:4b you can also submit images and pdf documents.<br>
 The app converts pdf docs into images before processing.